What Personal Trainers Absolutely Hate: Top Ten Things

 However, clients turning up late to sessions on a regular basis drives PTs absolutely mad.
 Not only is it rude, but it also completely screws up the session plan they had.
 Trainers’ businesses are built on getting people results, and if large portions of the workouts they planned for their clients aren’t being completed because there isn’t time, the likelihood of any noticeable progress being made becomes pretty slim.

-What’s worse is when a client who was late to a session demands that they still complete the full-hour or half-hour session, because they have paid for it.
+What’s worse is when a client who was late to a session demands that they still complete the full hour or half-hour session, because they have paid for it.
 Trainers are busy people, and more likely than not, they probably have a bunch of clients lined up one after another, if you’re late to a session you lose that time, why should someone else who’s turned up on time be punished for someone else tardiness?

 Last-minute cancellations